 With the opening of VBR in 2014, WSU took the opportunity to expand both the tissue imaging and proteomics capabilities on the Pullman campus and add complementary instrumentation into a new, centrally run University service center.
 The new lab, TIPL, was established to expand access to these technologies across the WSU system, serving not only plant science researchers, but also the animal science, veterinary medicine, neuroscience and biomedical science research communities in the Pacific Northwest.
 The decision to purchase the best instruments available for the respective technologies put WSU on the map with regards to high-end research capabilities.

-When WSU finishes the next addition to REC system in 2019, the Advanced Plant Sciences building, TIPL and MML will merge physically, moving a dozen different mass spectrometer systems into one commonly run laboratory.
+When WSU finishes the next addition to REC system in 2020, the Advanced Plant Sciences building, TIPL and MML will merge physically, moving a dozen different mass spectrometer systems into one commonly run laboratory, the Murdock Metabolomics and Proteomics Laboratory (MMPL).
 That concentration of instrumentation will foster synergism across the life and biological sciences at WSU.